3b1b/manim/docs/source/tutorials/quickstart.rst

 under the hood at what manim is doing when rendering the ``SquareToCircle`` scene, see the next tutorial :doc:`a_deeper_look`.
-For an extensive review of manim's features, as well as its configuration and other settings, see the other :doc:`tutorials_index`.
+For an extensive review of manim's features, as well as its configuration and other settings, see the other :doc:`../tutorials`.
 For a list of all available features, see the :doc:`../reference` page.